buying a sailboat

 If you want to live in a sailboat, you don't have to sail offshore.
-There is much to be experienced and seen while staying in one country, but at least, if you have the itch to leave, you can do it.
+There is much to be experienced and seen while staying in one country, but if you have the itch to leave, you can do it.
 There are many other benefits to having a floating home.

 1. The scenery changes everyday.
 If you're at anchor, the boat turns with the wind and you find yourself with a new view.
-If you don't like your neighbours, you have the option of hauling anchor and moving somewhere else - having the freedom to move from place to place unhindered is wonderful.
+If you don't like your neighbours, you have the option of hauling anchor and moving somewhere else.
+Having the freedom to move from place to place unhindered is wonderful.

 1. Budget.
 What is the max amount of money you're willing to spend on a yacht.
 Be realistic, be cautious.
 Keep in mind that you will probably put a lot more money into it afterwards, even more if you plan to take it offshore.
 There is a yacht out there for any budget, but it's important to remember that the cheaper it is the more time and work you will have to put back into it.
 If time is a factor, you may prefer to pick a turn key yacht.
 If you have a limited budget, choosing a smaller boat is a smart move.
-Dock fees are priced on boat length, and every bit of gear gets more pricy when sized up.
-8-11m is the sweet spot when it comes to boats.
+Dock fees are priced on boat length, and every bit of gear gets more pricier when sized up.
+8-11 m is the sweet spot when it comes to boats.

 3. Experience.
-If you're a novice, starting out smaller is a better idea.
+If you're a novice, starting out smaller is a good idea.
 Smaller boats give more immediate feedback, you get a feel for the wind and are less likely to make costly mistakes on a larger yatch afterwards.